feelixe/astro-typesafe-routes/apps/docs/src/pages/4.0.0/documentation/usage/_link.md

 ## Custom Link Component

 Sometimes, you may need to create your own custom `Link` component while still maintaining type safety.
-To achieve this, you can import the `Route` and `RouteOptions` types, which allow you to add type-safe routing to your custom implementation.
+To achieve this, you can import the `Route` and `RouteOptions` types, which allow you to add typesafe routing to your custom implementation.

 ```tsx
 ---